moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 To ensure high-quality data, be sure that your time period is sufficiently long and contains any irregular activities like failover, load testing, and any recurring special events.

-For this analysis, we'll also need traffic data, so please ensure that you have either "Log At Session Start" and "Log at Session End" enabled for every rule, together with a "Log Forwarding Profile" to send the logs to some sort of centralized system like Splunk or ElasticSearch.
+For this analysis, we'll also need traffic data, so please ensure that you have either "Log at Session Start" and "Log at Session End" enabled for every rule, together with a "Log Forwarding Profile" to send the logs to some sort of centralized system like Splunk or ElasticSearch.

 # Analyzing threat prevention alert data